Here is some general guidance to use when choosing an interior paint:

-- Avoid paints marketed as “antimicrobial.”
+- Avoid paints marketed as antimicrobial and claiming or implying a health benefit.
 Latex paints contain preservatives that protect them from spoiling during storage.
 Preservatives can also help protect painted surfaces, once dry, from the growth of mold and mildew.
-However, these preservatives are standard in the paint industry and are not the same as the additives incorporated into paints that are marketed as “antimicrobial.”
-“Antimicrobial” paints can have pesticides added to them beyond what is needed for standard preservation, and their manufacturers may make claims that painted surfaces can kill bacteria or other germs that can make us sick.
+However, these preservatives are standard in the paint industry and are not the same as the additives incorporated into paints that are marketed as antimicrobial.
+Antimicrobial paints can have pesticides added to them beyond what is needed for standard preservation, and their manufacturers may make claims that painted surfaces can kill bacteria or other germs that can make us sick.
 To date no evidence suggests that the use of such products results in healthier populations, and the incorporated antimicrobials can negatively impact human health.

 - Preservatives that emit formaldehyde into the paint over time

 - Heavy metals such as lead and mercury

 - Any chemical or material which is considered a carcinogen, mutagen, reproductive toxicant, hazardous air pollutant, or ozone depleting substance